 - End of Life Care

 The class begins with preclinical education that includes classroom lectures, discussion, videos, and quizzes.
-HIV/AIDS and CPR/First Aid education certification are part of the preclinical education.
+CPR/First Aid education certification is part of the preclinical education.
 During this time, students will participate in the clinical lab and will complete all checklists before entering into the clinical phase.

 The clinical phase of the program consists of 40 hours of clinical experience at a healthcare facility working with patients and residents.
 During this phase, students will complete the course objectives.
 Students will be supervised at all times by an approved Sparrow Healthcare Education licensed nurse.
 The ratio will not exceed 10:1.